-For me, knowing what foods can be eaten in the wild isn’t just about survival.
+Knowing what foods can be eaten in the wild isn’t just about survival.
 It is about self-sufficiency and having a connection with nature.
-There is nothing tastier than eating a meal which you found and prepared all on your own!
+Nothing is tastier than eating a meal you found and prepared on your own!

 Getting started with wilderness survival food can be a bit tricky.
-Sure, there are plenty of articles about wild edible plants and we’ve even got an article about eating insects for survival and the right way to eat grasshoppers.
-However,
+Sure, there are plenty of articles about wild edible plants, and we’ve even got an article about eating insects for survival and the right way to eat grasshoppers.

 I do NOT recommend that you start memorizing massive lists of edible plants and ways to make animal snares.